paypal/squbs/docs/resolver.md

 "org.squbs" %% "squbs-ext" % squbsVersion
 ```

-###Usage
+### Usage

 The basic usage of the `Resolver` is for looking up resources.
-A type needs to be provided as the registry can hold resources of multiple types.
+A type needs to be provided as the registry can hold resources of multiple types such as HTTP endpoints, messaging endpoints, or database connections.
 We use the type `URI` in our samples in this documentation.
 A lookup call is shown in the followings:

-#####Scala
+##### Scala

 ```scala
 // To resolve a resource for a specific environment.